-- Undercoat rake – The FURminator grooming rake is one of the highest rated for removing loose undercoat on double-coated dogs.
+- Undercoat rake – The FURminator grooming rake is one of the highest rated for removing the loose undercoat on double-coated dogs.

 - Pin brush – Chris Christensen from dog show fame has a great oval pin brush for general grooming brush with rounded pin tops.

 - Detangling/dematting comb – Maxpower offers a high rated comb for untangling and dematting.